udbtsteve/FDSfE_SBeattie/project/README.md

 **Hyperparameter tuning methodology for household agents on the LEM-DIS platform...**

 ...
-Validated against experiment data collected at the University of Delaware Center for Experimental and Applied Economics in April, 2022.
+Validated against data collected at the University of Delaware Center for Experimental and Applied Economics in April, 2022.
 (FREC312124)

 ---------------------------------------------------------------------